aio-libs/aiosmtpd/aiosmtpd/docs/auth.rst

 .. py:method:: auth_MECHANISM(server: SMTP, args: List[str]) -> aiosmtpd.smtp.AuthResult
    :async:

-   :param server: The instance of the :class:`SMTP` class invoking the AUTH Mechanism hook
+   :param server: The instance of the :class:`~aiosmtpd.smtp.SMTP` class invoking the AUTH Mechanism hook
    :param args: A list of string split from the characters following the ``AUTH`` command.
       ``args[0]`` is usually equal to ``MECHANISM``
       (unless the :func:`~aiosmtpd.smtp.auth_mechanism` decorator has been used).